bananarama92/FBC-fork/_INDEX.md

 ![](static/bceEmbeds.png)

-BCE allows clicking links posted in chat and embeds images from trusted domains, such as Discord, Imgur and Tenor.
+FBC allows clicking links posted in chat and embeds images from trusted domains, such as Discord, Imgur and Tenor.
 Additionally any links you send will always be inside OOC brackets to ensure stutter algorithms do not break your links.

 ### Instant Messenger

 ![](static/bceInstantMessenger.png)

-BCE includes an optional instant messenger that can be used to message with your friends.
+FBC includes an optional instant messenger that can be used to message with your friends.

 ### Require Glasses to See

 ![](static/bceGlasses.png)

-BCE can blur your vision, when your character is not wearing glasses or visors.
+FBC can blur your vision, when your character is not wearing glasses or visors.

 ### Confirm Leaving the Club

 ![](static/bceLeaveProtect.png)

-BCE can ask you to confirm when navigating away from the club.
+FBC can ask you to confirm when navigating away from the club.
 This protects against accidental back button or refresh.
 Best combined with saved credentials for automatic relogin, as relogin will still be required.

 ### Lockpick Helper

 ![](static/bceLockPick.png)

-BCE can give hints in the lockpicking minigame, based on your skill.
+FBC can give hints in the lockpicking minigame, based on your skill.
 Do note that lockpicking can still be impossible, if you are tied up too tightly or your skill is too low.

 ### Full Wardrobe in Chatrooms

 ![](static/bceFullWardrobe.png)

-BCE can allow using the full wardrobe with previews from the singleplayer private room inside online chatrooms.
+FBC can allow using the full wardrobe with previews from the singleplayer private room inside online chatrooms.

 ### Additional Chat Commands for Convenience